IAM-SEC-Janaya/iam-portfolio/access-control-models/rbac-overview.md

 RBAC assigns access based on job function rather than individual user requests, reducing operational overhead and security risk.

+The RBAC role matrix is provided as an Excel file to reflect how access models are commonly documented, reviewed, and governed in enterprise IAM environments.

 ---

 ## RBAC Design Principles